THE SOCIAL ATOM

 There are several ways to present social atoms to clients.
 For some practitioners, the social atom is given as a fairly structured assessment.
-This can include literally starting with a sheet of paper that has concentric circles to delineate the innermost circle of friends, to those who are more peripheral.
-The presentation that we will be using is less structured, and allows for more projections on the part of the client.
-While this makes comparative research more difficult, it can also allow for considerable material to emerge; this can then be addressed in subsequent therapy sessions.
-In this model are some additional instructions regarding changes in relationships.
-These have evolved out of my collaboration with Mari Pat McGuire, LCSW-C, TEP, and add a further element that can become part of the therapeutic/healing process.
+This can include literally starting with a sheet of paper that has concentric circles to delineate individuals who are in the innermost circle of friends, to those who are peripheral.
+The presentation that we will be using is less structured; we believe this allows for both more creativity and projections on the part of the client.
+While this less structures approach makes comparative research more difficult, it allows considerable material to emerge.
+This can be addressed in subsequent therapy sessions.
+In this model, we include some additional instructions regarding changes in relationships.
+These have evolved out of collaboration with Mari Pat McGuire, LCSW-C, TEP, and add additional elements that contribute to the therapeutic/healing process.

 To begin the process, it is important to talk with your client about the social atom, and the reasons for doing one at this time.
-I explain that we will be focusing on current relationships.
-In mapping this out, we use circles for females and triangles for males.
-With a higher functioning individual, you can also suggest the use of squares to signify groups (AA, Church, therapy group) and rectangles to identify one or two key issues, problems, resources or dynamics (HIV status, depression, stress, substance abuse).
-If there are significant people who are not physically present, but nonetheless are an active part of the person's life (patron saint, guardian angel, someone who is deceased) they can be indicated either by the triangle or circle or alternatively, by using a dotted or broken line.
+Explain that the focus will be on current relationships.
+In mapping this out, we typically use circles for females and triangles for males.
+Participants can either use a diamond or develop their own symbol for those who identify as non-binary.
+With a higher functioning individual, you can also suggest the use of squares to signify groups (AA, Church, therapy group) and rectangles to identify one or two key issues, problems, or dynamics (HIV status, depression, stress, substance abuse).
+If there are significant people who are not physically present, but nonetheless are an active part of the person's life (patron saint, guardian angel, someone who is deceased) they can be indicated either by the triangle or circle or alternatively, by making the circle or triangle with a dotted or broken line.
+To better help an individual appreciate their strengths and assets, you can invite the participant to draw a heart or two, to represent hopes and dreams.
+They can place these as close or distant, large or small, as feels appropriate to them at the time.

 At the same time, several variations or extensions can add to the richness of an individual’s social atom.
 Sometimes, relationships experience a significant deepening or distancing.
-Ask the person completing the social atom to draw small arrows coming out of these individual’s symbols.
-These arrows are either pointed towards the triangle or circle representing the client, [to show when the relationship is becoming significantly closer], or pointing away from the client, [if the relationship is cooling down or becoming more distant or conflicted].
+The person completing his or her social atom can draw small arrows coming out of these individual’s symbols.
+These arrows are either pointed towards the symbol representing the client, [to show when the relationship is becoming significantly closer], or pointing away from the client, [if the relationship is cooling down or becoming more distant or conflicted].
 No arrow signifies a relationship in which there is no significant shift at present, but simply the ebb and flow that is part of most relationships.

 Another powerful direction is to have the person choose three different colored pens or markers.
-First, ask them to outline the symbol for themselves within the social atom using one color.
-This helps to keep a focus on the individual, as it is his or her social /relational world.
-In a second color, ask them to outline the symbol for the relationship they would most want to see changed.
-After this is completed, ask them to use the third color to outline the relationship they want to change, and feel they are capable of changing at this present time.
-This might be the same individual as they chose for the previous criterion or be a different one.
-If this is too complicated for the client you are working with, this step can be limited to two colors: one to identify them and one to mark the relationship they most want to se change.
+First, ask them to outline the symbol corresponding to themselves within the social atom using one color.
+This helps to focus on the individual, as this atom represents his or her social/relational world.
+Using a second color, ask them to outline the symbol for the relationship they would most want to see changed.
+[This could represent improving, ending, or some other significant shift] The third color is used to mark the person who is most supportive within their social atom.
+Alternatively, with a higher functioning client, you can ask them to use the third color to outline the symbol representing the relationship they want to change, and feel they are capable of changing at this present time.
+This might be the same individual as they chose for the previous criterion or it might be a different one.

 Another intervention is to have the client look at his or her social atom, and do brief, directed writing.
-This might include naming strengths in recovery, supports after treatment, values I’ve learned through my social atom, etc.
+This might include naming strengths in recovery, supports after treatment, values represented within the social atom, etc.

-In exploring the social atom, there are several issues worth noting.
+In exploring the social atom, there are several facets to observe.
 Be aware of the degree of fullness.
 Is their social atom almost empty?
 Is it crowded?
 Watch for any patterns regarding gender or age.
 Are there overriding themes, such as focusing strictly on family, work related relationships, a lack of close friends?
-Are the relationships that are most significant to the individual, as denoted by proximity or size, supporting health and wellness or creating stress and conflict?
+Are the relationships that are most significant to the individual supporting health and wellness or creating stress and conflict?
 Often, as a client explores this with you, you can invite the person to make his or her own insights regarding this map of their relational world.
 In terms of treatment planning, you might invite the person to be curious as to which relationships could be addressed to improve the person's life.
 Is a person living in a situation with strong or weak supports?
 You might want to invite her or him to consider who could be added to the social atom to help fill it out in a healthy manner.
 If a person has recently moved, entered treatment or stopped some addictive behavior/substance, what gaps will be left in his or her social atom?
+Where have they placed their hopes and dreams?
 There are many other observations that you will make and that the client will make, as you work with individuals and their social atoms.
 For someone in a weak or vulnerable place, there can be a focus on where the person feels cared for or empowered as a means of increasing feelings of safety.

 At times there may be a reason for a focused social atom.
 Asking for an image of what a social atom will be in the future (two weeks, three months, a year) can give information regarding the person's sense of hope or hopelessness.
 Do they even feel they have a future?
 A person can complete a workplace social atom, or a treatment community social atom or a fantasy projection of their social atom when they would be at their healthiest.